SouthFACT/landsatfact-sql/README.md

 ```
 <br><br>
 ### function [get_scenesAlternate](functions/get_scenesalternate.sql)
-function to get alternate urls for images of the most recent scene to the users requested date in a custom request.
+function to get alternate images for a custom request.
 This is only used when the user is not satisfied with scene image.
 ```sql
 get_scenesAlternate(
   customrequest_geojson text,